Brewers vs. Pirates Player Props Betting Odds

-Player prop betting options for Christian Yelich, Carlos Santana and others are available in the Milwaukee Brewers-Pittsburgh Pirates matchup at PNC Park on Friday, starting at 7:05 PM ET.
+Player props are listed for Christian Yelich and Carlos Santana, among others, when the Milwaukee Brewers visit the Pittsburgh Pirates at PNC Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!